facebook/react-native-website/website/blog/2025-10-08-react-native-0.82.md

 From initial tests and benchmarks, Hermes V1 outperforms Legacy Hermes in various scenarios.
 We have seen improvements in bundle loading and TTI.
 The improvements strongly depend on the details of your apps.

-On the [Expensify app](https://github.com/Expensify/App), a real world and complex application, and we have seen the following improvements:
+On the [Expensify app](https://github.com/Expensify/App), a real world and complex application, we have seen the following improvements:
 | Metric | Android (low end device) | iOS |
 | --- | --- | --- |
 | Bundle Load Time | 3.16% | 9% |